ArduPilot/ardupilot_wiki/plane/source/docs/differential-spoilers.rst

 elevons and rudder.
 Flap operation is also possible.
 The weighting of flap input to the movement of the outer and inner control surfaces can be set using :ref:`DSPOILER_CROW_W1 <DSPOILER_CROW_W1>` and :ref:`DSPOILER_CROW_W2 <DSPOILER_CROW_W2>` respectively.

+.. note:: manual flap control is controlled by any RC channel whose ``RCx_OPTION ``is set to "208".

 Differential Spoiler options
 ============================
 :ref:`DSPOILER_OPTS <DSPOILER_OPTS>` parameter gives several options that can be used to tailor the dspoiler